 What is it?

-Audi’s best-selling car was refreshed last year.
+Audi’s best-selling car was refreshed in 2012.
 This was to give Audi a fighting chance against the brilliant latest BMW 3-Series – but in typical Audi fashion, the facelift was understated.
-The biggest differentiator is the distinctive LED daytime running lights for models with xenon headlights.
+The biggest differentiator is the distinctive LED daytime running light pattern for models with xenon headlights.
 If it ain’t broke, etc.

 At least this thorough competence means it is a sight better than older Audis, although it still can’t ride with a Jaguar’s lightness of touch, nor offer the fingertip engagement of a BMW 3-Series.
 Even the fact it trades a few microns of dynamism for such fine motorway refinement is disarmingly sensible though.
 It’s a machine bigger on function than driving fun.

 Quality is up inside, says Audi, with the optimised line of SE, SE Technik, S line and Black Edition trims all showing better quality throughout.
 As it was already arguably the best interior in the junior exec sector, this bodes very well indeed.
 Audi also says it’s easier to use, with fewer buttons and greater logic for the MMI control system.

 There’s a brace of new online features which brings in-car internet to the A4 for the first time.
 Busy salesmen will love it, and may also appreciate the new Break recommendation driver fatigue system that’s standard on all A4s.
 Maybe this is Audi belatedly recognising how low-effort and fuss-free the A4 actually is.